-- Ethernet cable or serial cable An Ethernet cable or straight through serial cable. - Serial cable A straight through serial cable. - Power adapter and a power source You will need a power supply and power source for the modem. - PC or laptop To configure the modem, you will need a computer with an available Ethernet port or serial port.
+- Ethernet cable or serial cable An Ethernet cable or straight through serial cable. - Power adapter and a power source You will need a power supply and power source for the modem. - PC or laptop To configure the modem, you will need a computer with an available Ethernet port or serial port.